Identification & Assessment

 Intellectual Ability / Academic Aptitude

 General intellectual ability is the potential or demonstrated ability to perform at an exceptionally high level, which is usually reflected in extraordinary performance in a variety of cognitive or academic areas, or consistently outstanding mental capacity as compared to children of one's age, experience, or environment.
-This is usually shown through advanced achievement scores in one or more areas.
+This is usually shown through advanced cognitive and/or achievement scores in one or more areas.
+This area also typically includes twice-exceptional (2e) identification and provides indicators for the Talent Pool.
 Learn More

 Creative / Productive Thinking